Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Trevor Story At The Plate

-- Story has gotten a hit in three of eight games this season (37.5%), with multiple hits twice.
+- Story has gotten a hit in three of nine games this season (33.3%), with multiple hits twice.

-- In eight games played this year, he has not hit a long ball.
+- He has not hit a long ball in his nine games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.